Saalim-Baba/Sorting-Algorithms/README.md

-# 🌀 Sorting Algorithms Playground
+# 🌀 Sorting Algorithms

-Welcome to the **Sorting Algorithms Playground**!
+Welcome to the **Sorting Algorithms**!
 This repository covers fundamental sorting algorithms implemented in Python.
 Dive into the code and explore how these algorithms work.

 ## 📚 Contents